MacCoubrey Funeral Home Reception Centre

 This obituary is protected by copyright by MacCoubrey Funeral Home Limited.
 Proudly serving Northumberland County in the province of Ontario, Canada.
 All rights reserved.

 BATE, Clifford George – Passed away suddenly but peacefully after a brief illness, surrounded by the love of his family, in his 98th year.
 Clifford was married to the late Helen (nee Wilson) in 1954.
 They had two girls Brenda and Terri.
 Clifford lived with his daughter Brenda in Orillia for the last five years and was active in the community.
 Clifford was born in Elmvale, over the Bake Shop that his parents, the late Stanley George Bate and the late Clara (nee Dundas) Bate, owned.
 When he was eleven, they moved to Cobourg and bought the Cobourg Pool Room.
 He was offered a spot on a ship to China at the age of 18 and also to Venezuela before dating and marrying.
-He will be missed by his son-in-law Julien Desrochers, his grandchildren Clinton (Karen) Coleman, Bridgette (Mike) Corbett, Jesse Desrochers, and Lucas (Heizel Medon) Bate Medon, his great grandchildren, Taylor (Matt) Richards, Page Woodman, Devon Woodman, Nicole (Dylan Riley) Coleman, Cooper Coleman, Carter Coleman and Brendon Coleman, and his great great granddaughter Juniper Woodman.
-Dear brother of the late Tim Bate, the late Bernetta Norwood and the late Margaret Moore.
+He will be missed by his son-in-law Julien Desrochers, his grandchildren Clinton (Karen) Coleman, Bridgette (Mike) Corbett, Jesse Desrochers, and Lucas (Heizel Medon) Bate Medon, his great grandchildren, Taylor (Matt) Richards, Paige Woodman, Devin Woodman, Nicole (Dylan Riley) Coleman, Cooper Coleman, Carter Coleman and Brendon Medon, and his great great granddaughter Juniper Woodman.
+Dear brother of the late Tim Bate (the late Gladys), the late Bernetta Norwood and the late Margaret Moore.
 Uncle of Patricia Turner, Frank Archer, Sharon Bate and John McCallister.
 Clifford worked in Toronto for the TTC for 15 years.
 Dad loved camping and summered at Hammock Harbour in Rama for many years.
 He loved animals, feeding his wild pet rabbit all winter.
 He is also missed by his fur babies Olliver, Peach, Bella and Gus.
 A memorial service will be held on Saturday, May 24, 2025 at 12 noon in the MacCoubrey Funeral Home Reception Centre, 30 King St. E., Cobourg.
 Interment Cobourg Union Cemetery.
 Donations to the Northumberland Humane Society would be appreciated by the family.
-Condolences received at www.MacCoubrey.com.

 OUR THOUGHTS ARE WITH YOU ALL AT THIS .
 LOTS OF GREAT MEMORIES CLOSE TO YOUR HEARTS.